Aviv871/Lang871/README.md

 Supported Platforms
 -------------------
-The supported platform is only Windows right now.
+The program was only checked on Windows, but should work on any Java suported platform.

 License
 -------